-The law allows certain people who have lived unlawfully (commonly called illegally) in the United States for more than ten years to request permanent residence as a defense in immigration court proceedings.
+The law allows certain people who have lived unlawfully (commonly called illegally) in the U.S. for more than ten years to request permanent residence as a defense in immigration court proceedings.
 This remedy is called "cancellation of removal."
 You must also show that your spouse, parent, or children—who must be U.S. citizens or permanent residents—would face "exceptional and extremely unusual hardship" if you were forced to leave.
 Consult a lawyer if you think you qualify.
-Do not go straight to USCIS—you could cause your own deportation (removal).
+Do not go straight to USCIS, which could result in your own deportation (removal).

 Individual members of the U.S. Congress have, on occasion, intervened for humanitarian reasons in extraordinary cases, helping someone get permanent residence even if the law would not allow it.